LinkWellNodes/Documentation/blog/How-To-Find-A-Chainlink-Oracle/index.md

 <!-- truncate -->

-Developers building Web3 applications are faced with a series of challenging hurdles - selecting the appropriate blockchain, maximizing their security, and integrating with off-chain data using oracle platforms like Chainlink.
+Developers building Web3 applications are faced with a series of challenging hurdles - selecting the appropriate blockchain, maximizing security, and integrating off-chain data into their smart contracts using oracle platforms like Chainlink.

 > _**Looking for a Chainlink oracle address or job id?** View our [Chainlink data feeds documentation](https://docs.linkwellnodes.io/services/direct-request-jobs/Jobs-and-Pricing), which has everything you need to get started requesting data._

-At LinkWell Nodes, we understand that staying updated on Chainlink's services can be a challenge in its own right, let alone the task of finding and collaborating with a Chainlink node operator.
-In this article, we aim to use our extensive experience running Chainlink oracles to clarify these issues.
+At LinkWell Nodes, we understand the inherent challenge in staying up-to-date on Chainlink's service offerings, as well as the considerable difficulty in finding and collaborating with the appropriate Chainlink node operator.
+In this article, we aim to use our extensive experience running Chainlink oracles to help clarify these unknowns.

 In this article we will cover: